 There are four key zones for exploration at Ballarat Gold Mine with eight Exploration Licences, all in the Bendigo Zone in Central Victoria, which has historical production of over 60 Moz gold.
-These Exploration licences are held by Golden Point Group Pty Ltd and Ironbark Mining Pty Ltd.
+These Exploration licences are held by Victory Minerals Pty Ltd and Ironbark Mining Pty Ltd.

 In Ballarat, Exploration Licence EL3018 and Exploration Licence EL006442, as well as an application to the northeast of the Mine (EL006851) cover the entire historic Ballarat Goldfield, including the Ballarat East, Ballarat West and Little Bendigo fields – the three main historic production centres.
 In addition to these proven areas, multiple additional exploration targets are identified.

 Exploration Licence EL006036 and Retention Licence RL2027 (the Tarnagulla Project) cover an area from Dunolly to Kingower and from Newbridge to Bealiba.
 Multiple mineralised trends are identified within the EL, many remain poorly tested.
 RL2027 centres on Poverty Reef and includes a decline and associated mining infrastructure from mining in the 1990’s.
 The mine produced 53,000 oz gold from 58,000 tonnes of ore at 29 g/t gold.
 Additional gold mineralisation may occur beneath (and adjacent to) the historic mine.

 Victory Minerals Pty Ltd holds an Exploration Licence (EL5266) at Raydarra.
 The EL is currently the subject of a Joint Venture with Catalyst Metals Ltd. In addition, Victory Minerals Pty Ltd has tenement applications over prospective areas of the Avoca Fault, and other parallel faults, at Linton, Snake Valley and Smythesdale.